ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/server/certificates/read-only-access-level.markdown

 * At the top we see the index in the normal viewing mode ( _not_ Read Only).
 There are three buttons at the top right:
-1) Edit - view, edit, and test the code of the index itself.
+1) Edit - view & edit the index definition.
-2) Refresh - force the index to start the indexing process so that is up to date with recent changes to the data.
+2) Reset index - force the index to start re-indexing all of its data.
 3) Remove - delete the index.

 * At the bottom we see the same index in Read Only mode.
 In the same spot we now see only one
 button:
 4) This is the "viewing" button.
 It opens the exact same view as the above "editing" button, except you cannot modify the index.
-Refreshing or deleting the index are not possible in Read Only mode.
+Reseting or deleting the index are not possible in Read Only mode.

 This "viewing" button replaces the "editing" button in other parts of the Studio as well.